Signs to Watch For if You are Concerned about Dyslexia

 Seems to need extra time to respond to questions.

-If you are noticing ANY of the signs mentioned above, we strongly recommend seeking out an evaluation.
+If you are noticing ANY of the signs mentioned above & in the checklist, we strongly recommend seeking out an evaluation.
 For more information about different kinds of evaluations and the benefits they offer, click here.